|

 In

-are several options to construct a base/plinth.
-You either can go
+there are several options to construct a base/plinth.
+You either

-the Cotter way and make the suspended type, or construct a solid
+can go the Cotter way and make the suspended type, or construct

-plinth of several layers of wood, or even add thin layers of aluminum
+a solid plinth of several layers of wood, or even add thin layers

-or sheets of steel in between the sheets of wood, and then place
+of aluminum or sheets of steel in between the wooden pannels,

-this plinth on rubber feet.
-Such a base or a similar construction
+and then place this plinth on rubber feet.
+Such a base or a similar

-can give a harmonious sound and better dynamics in the lower register
+construction can give a harmonious sound and better dynamics in

 |